OpenBB-finance/OpenBB/website/content/sdk/reference/forecast/atr.md

 ---
 title: atr
-description: The page provides details on how to calculate the Average True Range using a specific stock ticker with the help of the Python package, OpenBB.
+description: "The page provides details on how to calculate the Average True Range" using a specific stock ticker with the help of the Python package, OpenBB.
 keywords:
 - Average True Range